Written with the editorial assistance of Claude (Anthropic).

 Necessity breeds innovation, but it also breeds humility.

 What surprised me wasn’t how much AI could help me prototype.
-It was how much I still needed a designer in the loop.
-Not as a polish layer at the end.
-As a thinking partner throughout.
+It was how much I still needed a designer in the loop to maintain quality.

 Access, not expertise